WR3 | Syllabus

 Course Objectives

-- Formulate research questions that may be used to guide a research process.
+- Formulate research questions and keywords that may be used to guide a research process.

 - Discover background information on a topic using reference materials.